nais/doc/docs/security/cloud-armor/cloud-armor.md

+---
+description: Cloud Armor and preconfigured ModeSecurity rules.
+---

 # Cloud Armor

-In Google Cloud we have enabled Google Cloud Armor (GCA) to protect our loadbalancer and the services behind it.
+In Google Cloud we enabled Google Cloud Armor (GCA) to protect our loadbalancer and the services behind it.

 The GCA is an WAF (Web Application Firewall) to help mitigate the [OWASP Top 10](https://owasp.org/www-project-top-ten/) risks add to add support for the [Zero-trust architecture](https://csrc.nist.gov/publications/detail/sp/800-207/final), the WAF protects web